slaclab/timechart/README.md

 # Installing and Running TimeChart

-Refer to [TimeChart Documentation] (https://slaclab.github.io/timechart/ "TimeChart Documentation") for detailed instructions on how to install and run TimeChart.
+Refer to [TimeChart Documentation](https://slaclab.github.io/timechart/ "TimeChart Documentation") for detailed instructions on how to install and run TimeChart.

 # Acknowledgements